VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/progintro7.md

             player.add_to_inventory(PickTool(20,"Wooden Pick",1,1))
 ```

 And of course, there'd be yet more code to actually let a player use the item once it's in their inventory.
 What you should note, though, is that when calling `PickTool(1,"Wooden Pick",1,1)` a new object of that type is made.
 If another one is crafted, it will still be a new item, with its own durability, name, etc. Even if they're the same, if one is used, it won't use the other.
+They are distinct **objects**.

 Maybe this would be easier to see with a toy example: